Taylor-eOS/lstm-classifier/README.md

 ## SLTM-Classifier

-This is an educational machine learning project that can classify audio chunks into types with the help of a machine learning.
+This is an learning project that trains a neural net to classify chunks of audio into content types with the help of machine learning.
 The project uses an LSTM (Long Short-Term Memory) architecture to process MFCC (Mel Frequency Cepstral Coefficient) features extracted from audio files.
 It is a rewrite of [podcast-ad-detection](https://github.com/amsterg/Podcast-Ad-Detection), to which the creative credit belongs.
-This version is optimized for home use.
+This version is optimized for home computers.
 It is less fine-grained and uses lower qualities.
-Training is fast and can be done on a home computer in non-painful time.<p>
+Training is fast and can be done in non-painful time.
-My tests show 100% accuracy on unseen data for 10 second chunks after just 2 training epochs on only five input episodes.
+My tests show 100% accuracy on unseen data for 10 second chunks after just 2 training epochs on only five input episodes.<p>
 This projects' functions are set up fairly specific to my needs and include hardcoded values.
-Use would require manual setting up.<p>
+Use would require manual setting up.
 Some tools for splitting up audio into smaller chunks are provided, and have to be run in the right order.
 Currently no functionality for cutting files is provided.